Acomé River

 The Acomé River is a river in Guatemala.
 It is a short coastal river in the southwest of the country, with a length of 58.5 km.
-It begins in the vicinity of the town of Santa Lucia Cotzumalguapa, in the Escuintla Department, and runs southward, crossing the coastal plain of Escuintla to empty into the Pacific Ocean.
+It begins in the vicinity of the town of Santa Lucia Cotzumalguapa, in the Escuintla Department, and runs southward, crossing the coastal plain of Escuintla to empty into the Pacific Ocean by the village of El Paredón.
 The Acomé watershed has a population of about 53,510 people.